pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 .. tab:: Flit

     :ref:`Flit` is a very lightweight, simple, and fast backend for pure Python projects.
-It is 10x faster than setuptools, and has no dependencies at all.
+It has no dependencies at all.

     .. code-block:: toml